On multiple scattering in Compton scattering tomography and its impact on fan-beam CT: Smoothness Properties of the Energy Spectral Data

-A special case mentioned only indirectly in \cref{lem:SecondScatteringPoint} is when the distance between $\x$ and $\y$ is computed to be $r \le 0$, as the definition of $\y$ was only given for positive $r$.\\ Start by considering $r = 0$: In this case, the first and second scattering site are computed to be the same point.
-In fact, by construction, the cone and the circular arcs always intersect at the point $\x$ itself.
-The last case $r < 0$ actually corresponds to $\omega_1$ being too large, meaning that the photons energy would have reduced to $E_1 < E$ after the first scattering.
-There cannot exist a second scattering point and the case is also ruled out.
-Indeed, the proof implicitly uses $r > 0$ at one point and for stability reasons, our numerical model will in fact assume that no second scattering can occur in a small neighbourhood $\mathfrak{N}(\x)$ of the first site, by just restricting $r > \varepsilon$ with a small $\varepsilon > 0$.
+\begin{proof} With the first scattering parameters and the energy $E$ fixed, the second scattering point $\mathbf{y}$ has to lie on the 2D cone opening at $\mathbf{x}$ with angle $\omega_1$, but also on the circular arcs connecting $\mathbf{x}$ and $\mathbf{d}$ with opening angle $\omega_2(\omega_1)$.
+The calculations amount to computing the intersection point of these sets, details are deferred to \cref{pro:appxModelT2}. \end{proof}

-We can now give a representation for the number of photons measured at the detector site using the previously computed relations:
+A special case mentioned only indirectly in \Cref{lem:SecondScatteringPoint} is when the distance between $\mathbf{x}$ and $\mathbf{y}$ is computed to be $r \le 0$, as the definition of $\mathbf{y}$ was only given for positive $r$. $r = 0$ actually corresponds to the case of single scattering and $r < 0$ represents the infeasible case where the photon loses too much energy already in the first scattering, i.e. $E_1 = E_{\omega_1}^{E_0} < E$, which can be discarded as no second scattering point can exist.
+The proof implicitly uses $r > 0$ and for stability reasons, the numerical model will assume that no second scattering can occur in a small neighbourhood $\mathfrak{N}(\mathbf{x})$ of the first site, by just restricting $r > \varepsilon$ with a small $\varepsilon > 0$.
+We can now give a representation for the expected number of photons measured at the detector site using the previously computed relations:

-\begin{thm} Assume we have a scanning architecture with a monochromatic, isotropic point source $\s$, a point detector at $\df$ and the electron density $n_e(\x)$ is compactly supported on $\Omega \subset \R^2$.
-Then the number of detected photons that are scattered exactly twice before being measured with an energy $E$, i.e. $g_2(E,\df,\s)$, is proportional to the value
+\begin{theorem} Assume we have a scanning architecture with a monochromatic, isotropic point source $\mathbf{s}$ emitting a fixed number of photons, a point detector at $\mathbf{d}$ and the electron density $n_e(\mathbf{x})$ is compactly supported on $\Omega \subset \mathbb{R}^2$.
+Then the expected number of detected photons that are scattered exactly twice before being measured with an energy $E$, i.e. $g_2(E,\mathbf{d},\mathbf{s})$, is proportional to